-The 5-watt solar power system primarily functions as a battery maintainer.
+The 10-watt solar power system primarily functions as a battery maintainer.
 Memory functions in radios, locks and many circuit boards each draw power in the milliamp range.
 If a charge source is not available, even these miniscule power drains will run batteries down in seven to twelve days unless the "kill" switch is turned off.
-Barring an unusual number of cloudy days the 5-watt system will prevent battery discharge even with the kill switch on.
+Barring an unusual number of cloudy days the 10-watt system will prevent battery discharge even with the kill switch on.
+A small red light below the monitor panel shows the solar panel is charging when lit.
+It goes dim and eventually completely dark as the batteries reach full charge capacity.
+Detailed information provided by the solar panel manufacturer can be found in this notebook.